hashicorp/terraform-provider-azurestack/website/docs/d/client_config.html.md

 # Data Source: azurestack_client_config

-Use this data source to access the configuration of the Azure Resource Manager provider.
+Use this data source to access the configuration of the Azure Stack provider.

 ## Example Usage